hartwigmedical/hmftools/cider/README.md

 ### VDJ consensus candidate sequences

 Separately for V and J aligned / anchored reads, determine the 30 base anchor sequence + any candidate CDR3 sequence starting from the bases immediately following the conserved V-CYS r J-PHE/J-TRP location.
 Determine a minimal set of consensus sequences separately for each of the V and J side by collapsing sequences which match (trimmed for bases with qual < 25) into a single consensus sequence.
+Note that TRA and TRD sequences may also match together.
 PolyG tails of 6 or more consecutive Gs (and the prior 5 bases) are stripped from the sequence before making the consensus sequence.
 Additionally num_trim_bases is set to > 0 then the specified number of bases is always trimmed from every read prior to creating the candidate sequences

 If a sequence can be collapsed to multiple longer sequences, then greedily allocate it to the most supported sequence.
 The total base qual supporting each base is retained for later matching).